newrelic/docs-website/src/data-dictionary/events/ContainerSample/StorageDataUsagePercent.md

   - ContainerSample
 ---

 Percent of Data space used in the Storage Driver.
-(Only Device Mapper driver is supported)
+Only Device Mapper driver is supported.